 Both of the reactors were pressurized with argon gas before starting each experiment.
 This internal pressure of the system was defined as the initial pressure of the experiment.
 After loading the aqueous solution into the reactor, the temperature in the system increased and subsequently the internal pressure gradually increased.
-Typical temperature and pressure profile for autoclave during heating to 280°C is shown in Figure 3.
 The internal pressure at the time when the temperature reached the desired reaction temperature and the DC current was applied to the solution was defined as the reaction pressure.